-Lewis PUD recieves about 6 average megawatts of power through its 10% share of the White Creek Wind Project, located in Klickitat County, Washington (Lewis Capacity Share is 20 MW).
+Lewis County PUD receives about 6 average megawatts of power through its 10% share of the White Creek Wind Project, located in Klickitat County, Washington (Our Capacity Share is 20 MW).
 The project has 89 turbines with a nameplate capacity of 204 megawatts.
 The project is co-owned by Cowlitz PUD, Klickitat PUD, Lakeview Light & Power and Tanner Electric Cooperative, and produces an average of 68 megawatts of power.
-While at the current time Lewis has a purchase power agreement to purchase a share of the wind from White Creek each hour, Lewis does have an option to take an equity position in the wind farm in 2027.
+While at the current time we have a purchase power agreement to purchase a share of the wind from White Creek each hour, we do have an option to take an equity position in the wind farm in 2027.

 Power Production Capability